theo2300/Youtube-View-Bot-With-Proxy/README.md

 To run this bot, open the command prompt and enter the following commands:

-# pip install selenium
+# pip install fake_useragent selenium selenium-stealth

-replace YouTube url & no of views in 31 to 33 line

-# Ex:
+when you run python view.py or ./view.py file it ask...

 Enter YouTube URL: https://www.youtube.com/watch?v=dQw4w9WgXcQ

-Enter refresh rate (seconds): 5
+Enter refresh rate (seconds): 30

-Enter number of views: 100
+Enter number of views: 30

 After downloading the chromedriver from https://chromedriver.chromium.org/downloads, extract the files to a folder that matches your Chrome version on your PC.

 Finally, navigate to the directory where you saved the files and run "view.py" in the command prompt or by double-clicking on the "view.py" file.

-👉Note:-
+# 👉Note:-

 👉if your selenium version is in latest version then the code never run